henokemp/university-work/digizeit-reflection/digizeit-reflection.md

 The larger part of creating the game was done repeating the following steps:
 - Creating new and editing existing JSON files to create the **Marugoto** pages
-- Running **marugoto-validator** to find any (game breaking) coding mistakes
+- Running **maruval** to find any (game breaking) coding mistakes
 - Pushing the *Feeling the Past* repository to **GitHub**
 - Having Daniel McDonald add the updated repository to the test-system
 - Testing the layout and exercises of the game using **Firefox** and **Google Chrome**

-One recurring problem in this process posed the **marugoto-importer**.
+One recurring problem in this process posed the importer of**Marugoto**.
 Originally created to automatically import changes from the different **GitHub** repositories to the *Lives in Transit* test-system, it only worked for the *Plantation Lives* storyline.
 Changes to *Feeling the Past* therefore had to be imported manually by Daniel McDonald, who was responsible for the technical side of *Lives in Transit*.
 This created delays between changes to the repository and seeing their effects on the test-system.
 The solution was pushing a small number of bigger changes instead a large number of smaller ones.

 Every picture of *Feeling the Past* except the garden picture in the first two pages were photographed by myself during one day using a **Nikon D750**.
 The garden picture is open license, therefore I could use it in this project without specifically acquiring the rights for it.
 While taking the pictures I tried to imitate the perspective of a person standing in front of the characters and objects.
 The goal was to support the immersiveness of the game by putting the player in the same position as a person confronted with these situations in real life.
 The pictures were edited using **Gimp**, so that they fit the vertical structure of the UI interface system.